mysterious-coding/base_entranced/README.md

 base_entranced provides mapmakers with powerful tools to have more control over their maps.
 You can do interesting things with these capabilities that are not possible in base JK3.

 Mapmakers can add some extra flags to .npc files for additional control over NPCs:

-* specialKnockback 1 = NPC cannot be knockbacked by red team
+specialKnockback 1 = NPC cannot be knockbacked by red team

-* specialKnockback 2 = NPC cannot be knockbacked by blue team
+specialKnockback 2 = NPC cannot be knockbacked by blue team

-* specialKnockback 3 = NPC cannot be knockbacked by any team
+specialKnockback 3 = NPC cannot be knockbacked by any team

-* victimOfForce 1 = Red team can use force powers on this NPC
+victimOfForce 1 = Red team can use force powers on this NPC

-* victimOfForce 2 = Blue team can use force powers on this NPC
+victimOfForce 2 = Blue team can use force powers on this NPC

-* victimOfForce 3 = Everybody can use force powers on this NPC
+victimOfForce 3 = Everybody can use force powers on this NPC

-* nodmgfrom # = This NPC is immune to damage from the specified weapons.
-Add bitvalues to get the desired combination.
+nodmgfrom # = This NPC is immune to damage from these weapons

+noKnockbackFrom # = This NPC is immune to knockback from these weapons

+doubleKnockbackFrom # = This NPC receives 2x knockback from these weapons

+tripleKnockbackFrom # = This NPC receives 3x knockback from these weapons

+quadKnockbackFrom # = This NPC receives 4x knockback from these weapons

+* Bit values for weapons:
 * Melee				1
 * Stun baton			2
 * Saber				4